Skip Ribbon Commands

 Click here to insert a picture from SharePoint.
 Click here to insert a picture from SharePoint.

-Here are 4 key building blocks of healthy mental and emotional development in children, along with tips to reinforce them in your family's day-to-day routines.
+Read on to learn about key building blocks of healthy mental and emotional development in children.
+Also find tips to reinforce them in your family's day-to-day routines.

 1. Safe, stable, nurturing relationships in the family

-Relational health, the ability to form safe, stable and nurturing relationships, plays a big role in healthy mental and emotional development.
+Relational health is the ability to form safe, stable and nurturing relationships.
+Relational health is essential to healthy mental and emotional development.
 When children feel safe, secure and well connected with their caregivers, they learn to trust others, make friends and manage their feelings.
-This is essential to mental health.

 Create predictable routines.